 Given the significant losses that carriers have sustained in connection with their sale of individual and family health insurance as a result of health care reform, many health insurance carriers with which we have a relationship, including large national health insurance carriers, reduced or eliminated our commissions for selling individual and family health insurance, including individual and family health insurance we sold during the last open enrollment period for 2017 coverage, and in a limited number of cases our renewal commissions.
 As a result, we expect to see a meaningful reduction in our average commission rates for our aggregate individual and family health insurance plan membership in 2017 compared to 2016.
 In addition, the reduction in contractual commission rates and these carriers' desire to not sell individual and family health insurance has reduced the number of plans that we are able to offer on our websites, which could result in less consumer demand for the individual and family health insurance that we sell, a reduction in our membership and harm our business operating results and financial condition.
-In the future and as a result of health care reform or for other reasons, an increasing number of health insurance carriers may decide to reduce our commissions, rely on their own internal distribution channels to sell their own plans, determine not sell individual and family health insurance or otherwise limit or prohibit us from selling their plans on our ecommerce platforms.
-In addition to reducing commission rates, health insurance carriers may determine to exit the individual and family health insurance business in certain states or increase premiums to a significant degree, which could cause our members' health insurance to be terminated or our members to purchase new health insurance or determine not to pay for health insurance at all.
+In the future and as a result of health care reform or for other reasons, an increasing number of health insurance carriers may decide to reduce our commissions, rely on their own internal distribution channels to sell their own plans, determine not sell individual and family health insurance business in certain states or increase premiums to a significant degree, which could cause our members' health insurance to be terminated or our members to purchase new health insurance or determine not to pay for health insurance at all.
+If we lose these members, our business, operating results and financial condition, a reduction in the individual and family health insurance at all.
 If we lose these members, our business, operating results and financial condition could be harmed.
-In addition, a reduction in the individual and family health insurance products that we are able to offer could adversely impact demand for our services and a reduction in our membership, which would harm our, business, operating results and financial results.
+In addition, a reduction in the individual and family health insurance at all.
+If we lose these members, our business, opera impact demand for our services and a reduction in our membership, which would harm our, business, operating results and financial results.